 The law provides students with the right to inspect and review information contained in their educational records, to challenge the contents of their educational records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels to be unacceptable.
-The Registrar at Concordia has been designated by the institution to coordinate the inspection and review procedures for student educational records, which include admission, personal, academic, and financial files, cooperative education, and placement records.
+The Director of the Office of Student Registration and Records at Concordia has been designated by the institution to coordinate the inspection and review procedures for student educational records, which include admission, personal, academic, and financial files, cooperative education, and placement records.
 Students wishing to review their educational records must make written requests to the Registrar listing the item or items of interest.
-Copies of the policy detailing the procedures to be used by Concordia University Texas for compliance with the provisions of the Act can be found in the Office of the Registrar.
+Copies of the policy detailing the procedures to be used by Concordia University Texas for compliance with the provisions of the Act can be found in the Office of Student Registration and Records.